Top 10 Best Android Video Downloaders: Benefits, Pros & Cons

 - Downloads from 1700+ sites (YouTube, Insta, etc.)

-- Hasn't been updated for a while
+- Updates have slowed; it’s been a while

 3. Savefrom.net